Sports News Roundup: NFL-Cardinals announce plans to have sports betting in stadium; Olympics-Belarusian sprinter auctions medal to support athletes caught up in crackdown and more | Sports-Games

 "I'm taking a bit longer to recover after quite a physically taxing journey from Australian Open up to Tokyo," he wrote on Twitter.

-Former New Zealand Olympic cyclist, Olivia Podmore, has died at the age of 24, the New Zealand Olympics Committee (NZOC) confirmed.
-Podmore represented her country at the 2016 Olympics in Rio de Janeiro and the 2018 Commonwealth Games but was not part of the team that participated in the just-completed Tokyo Olympics.
+New Zealand cycling was plunged into mourning on Tuesday after Olympian Olivia Podmore's sudden death at the age of 24.
+Podmore represented her country at the 2016 Rio Olympics and the 2018 Commonwealth Games but was not part of New Zealand's team at the recent Tokyo Games.

 Soccer-Premier League to introduce random COVID-19 status checks for ticket holders